vtexdocs/help-center-content/docs/tutorials/en/order-flow-and-status.md

 Once there is a request to cancel an order, the platform processes the order cancellation automatically.
 The payment refund to the customer depends on the stage the payment is at and the payment method used.

+Orders with [partial invoices](https://help.vtex.com/en/tracks/pedidos--2xkTisx4SXOWXQel8Jg8sa/q9GPspTb9cHlMeAZfdEUe) cannot be [canceled](https://help.vtex.com/en/tutorial/como-cancelar-pedido--tutorials_186).
+If the customer wants to replace or remove items from the order, it is possible to [change the order](https://help.vtex.com/en/tutorial/alteracao-de-itens-de-um-pedido-finalizado--tutorials_190).

 <div class = "alert alert-info">
 Learn more about cancellation and refunds in the articles <a href="https://help.vtex.com/en/faq/por-que-meu-pedido-cancelado-foi-cobrado-na-fatura-do-cliente">Why was my cancelled order charged in the customer's invoice?</a>, and <a href="https://help.vtex.com/en/tutorial/payment-provider-protocol--RdsT2spdq80MMwwOeEq0m#reembolsocancelamento">Refund or cancellation</a>.
 </div>